 |Permanence:||A - Permanent|

-Proposition 65: Warning: This product contains lead, a chemical known to the State of California to cause cancer, birth defects and other reproductive harm.
+Proposition 65: Warning: This product contains lead, a chemical known to the State of California to cause cancer, congenital disabilities, and other reproductive harm.

 For a detailed explanation of the terms in the table above, please visit Composition and Permanence.

 Some separation of pigment and oil may occur in Rublev Colours Artist Oils and is a natural process when no wax or stabilizers are added to paint to prevent this from occurring.

 All images of color swatches on this website are only approximations of the actual color of the oil paint.
 We have carefully matched the color in these pictures on calibrated color monitors to the actual color.
 However, your results may vary because of the wide variance in color monitors.

 Color Swatch Note: The color swatch was created with a thick application (left side) of color and a tint (right side) made with equal parts of color and titanium white and applied on acrylic primed cotton canvas.